Abhinavreddy-B/COC/README.md

 - k : spawn at point 2
 - l : spawn at point 3

+### Stealth Achers:
+-  t : spawn at point 1
+-  y : spawn at point 2
+-  u : spawn at point 3

+### Healers:
+-  4 : spawn at point 1
+-  5 : spawn at point 2
+-  6 : spawn at point 3

 q : Quit Game

 ## Assumptions :